 Are Orthotics Covered By Insurance?

-Orthotics are covered by most private insurance plans.
+Custom orthotics are covered by most private insurance plans.
 Please check with your insurance provider for details of custom orthotics.